ampl/mp/doc/rst/model-guide.rst

 For linear-quadratic MP-based solvers (which include all those currently implemented), most of these nonlinear functions are handled by piecewise-linear approximation, except products with binary variables.
-The appoximation is constructed by the MP interface, using internal settings for the number of pieces and other details, and is then processed as described in :ref:`piecewise_linear_modeling`.
+The appoximation is constructed by the MP interface, using options *cvt:plapprox:reltol* and *cvt:plapprox:domain*, and is then processed as described in :ref:`piecewise_linear_modeling`.

 For Gurobi, the following univariate nonlinear functions are instead handled natively: